 As of Syntasa 5.2, it is possible to create user groups to collect users that belong to a team or are collaborating on a project.
 The creation of user groups enables owners of apps and resources, e.g. connections, stores, runtimes, to choose what group(s) have access to the app and/or resource.

 Whether it be to officially separate work into teams or want to create a new app in isolation before showing off to the rest of the users, the group and sharing functionality enables sysadmins and users to organize users and choose the visibility setting of each app and resource to be private, public, or restricted to certain group(s) to their liking.

 - Assigning users to group(s)

-- Choosing the sharing option on components
+- Choosing the sharing option

 - Direct/Indirect access to resources